 The Randwick Guineas meeting will be held at Royal Randwick this Saturday.
-The course proper was rated a Good 4 on Thursday and with mainly fine weather in Sydney leading up to the weekend, Randwick is likely to be racing on a Good track on raceday.
+The course proper was rated a Heavy 8 on Thursday and with further showers in Sydney leading up to the weekend, Randwick is likely to remain in the Heavy range on raceday.

 By Owens Wong, Editor